ostadabbas/Machine-learning-for-nanomaterial-based-optical-wavelength-estimation/README.md

 test set.

-## Bayesian inference
 ## Bayesian inference, part 1:
 ### gather_stats.py: ###

 Gathering statistics from the xlsx files.
-This code reads a "Transmittance.xlsx" that contains entire training set and outputs a "trans.json" file that contains the statistics of mean average transmittance for each filter at each wavelength.
+This code, which is inside Bayesian folder, reads a "Transmittance.xlsx" that contains entire training set and outputs a "trans.json" file that contains the statistics of mean average transmittance for each filter at each wavelength.
 In our case it contains 11 sheets, one sheet per nanomaterial filter (F1, F2, ..., F11).